Greenbrier (Great Smoky Mountains): 20th century

-The national park
+National park

 Tourism and heavy logging led to increased demands from conservationists to protect the Great Smoky Mountains.
-A national forest was established by the Weeks Act of 1911, and in 1926, the Great Smoky Mountains Park Commission began buying up land for a national park.
+A national forest was established by the Weeks Act of 1911, and in 1926 the Great Smoky Mountains Park Commission began buying up land for a national park.
 While the residents of Greenbrier were displaced, many simply moved to the other side of the park boundary to Emert's Cove and the Webb Mountain area.
 Two former Greenbrier residents, Conley Huskey and Glenn Cardwell, would eventually serve as the mayor of Pittman Center, just two miles (3 km) north of Greenbrier.

 Many members of the Parton family relocated to Locust Ridge, a hilly area between Pittman Center and Richardson Cove.
-The family's most famous member, entertainer Dolly Parton (b.
-January 19, 1946), is the great-great-granddaughter of Benjamin Christenberry Parton.
+The family's most famous member, entertainer Dolly Parton, is the great-great-granddaughter of Benjamin Christenberry Parton.
 Descendants of other Greenbrier residents now operate a number of varying businesses along U.S. Route 321 between Gatlinburg and Cosby.
-One Whaley family would eventually be displaced three times by eminent domain— once when the NPS purchased their farm in Greenbrier, then again when the Tennessee Valley Authority purchased their land for the construction of Norris Dam, and a third time when their land was purchased in Oak Ridge for the Manhattan Project.
+One Whaley family would eventually be displaced three times by eminent domain—once when the NPS purchased their farm in Greenbrier, then again when the Tennessee Valley Authority purchased their land for the construction of Norris Dam, and a third time when their land was purchased in Oak Ridge for the Manhattan Project.

 Many former residents of Greenbrier went on to become pastors, reflecting Greenbrier residents' deeply held religious beliefs.
 Members of Greenbrier's Primitive Baptist community continued to meet as late as the 1980s.
 In 1933, the Civilian Conservation Corps established Camp David Chapman at near the confluence of Rhododendron Creek and the Middle Fork.
 This camp, which constructed most of the roads and trails in the Greenbrier area, provided valuable employment to locals during the Great Depression.